CCSD records detail dozens of complaints about Trustee Kevin Child

 Child continuously asked the employee about her family, including plans for weekends or vacations.
 He also attempted to push her into refinancing her home, she said.

-Near the end of her statement, the employee pleads with the district officials to intervene.
+Near the end of her statement, the employee pleads with district officials to intervene.

 “I ask for safety protection from the toxic, harassing, and intimidating interaction of the trustee,” she wrote.
 She later added, “I do not want this complaint to interfere with my employability at the CCSD.
 I feel that making this complaint could affect my employment, and I fear retaliation.”